pedrofausto/ebpf_studies/cgroups/README.md

   `telnet DESTINATION 80`

 If the destination it's a name, it must be resolved first and will be blocked (Default DNS uses UDP/53).
-To avoid that, [change](https://github.com/pedrofausto/ebpf_studies/blob/41a077b0e0b838c6360a3d6ea9f3596f3af97400/basic_ebpf_cgroup.c#L69) the code to allow UDP packages.
+To avoid that, [change](https://github.com/pedrofausto/ebpf_studies/blob/41a077b0e0b838c6360a3d6ea9f3596f3af97400/basic_ebpf_cgroup.c#L69) the code to also allow UDP packages.

 Futher examples will be updated and expanded as soon as possible.